What is a Learning Community?

 - Students are encouraged to learn and to reflect on their learning

-In Learning Communities, two or more faculty members have planned the courses together, teach the courses together and have created an exciting theme-based curriculum that will help you towards your academic goals.
+In a Learning Community, you have the opportunity to take two or more courses together, get credit for both, learn and study with the same group of students.
+You will benefit from learning from two or more faculty members who have planned the courses together, teach the courses together and have created an exciting theme-based curriculum that will help you towards your academic goals.